Napoleon-WONG559/Generative-Modeling-for-Novel-Needs-Framework-and-Algorithm/README.md

 *"./result/auto_generation_sample.docx"* is the result of first attempt of **unsupervised novel needs data synthesis algorithm**.

 *"./result/auto_generation_extraInfo_customer.docx"* is the result of the updated **unsupervised novel needs data synthesis algorithm** with additional customer information.

+*"result/5tuple_needs_generation/needs_generated_sample.csv"* is the generation result of the 5-tuple framework.
+This result include 100 samples.
+In this experiment, we adopt 25 user persona, 25 product and 5 needs types.
+We reveal that the generated needs display diversity along with the diversity of (user persona, product, needs type).

 ## Progress Record